The Best Aerodynamic Semi Upgrades to Boost MPG & Save on Fuel Costs

 Add Aerodynamic Mirrors and Bumpers

-According to Neural Concept, even a small reduction in aerodynamic drag results in big fuel savings.
+According to Neural Concept, even a small reduction in wind drag will deliver fuel savings.

-Whether it’s a standard dual-vision aerodynamic head mirror, or an advanced heated aerodynamic mirror with electro-chrome glass to minimize glare, any aftermarket mirror with curved contour allows for less wind resistance on the road.
+Whether it’s a standard dual-vision aerodynamic head mirror, or a more advanced heated aerodynamic mirror with electro-chrome glass that minimizes glare, truck mirrors with curved contour allow for slightly less wind resistance on the road.

 Cab High Roof Fairings